Why isn't my property growing in value?

 They hire a good team of professionals to help them effectively manage their interests and generate the best possible profits.

-The same should apply for property investors.
+The same should apply to property investors.

 Employing an experienced property manager will maximise your investment returns.

-10. Got caught out by spruikers
+10. I got caught out by spruikers

-The internet is littered with stories of investors who succumbed to property spruikers’ tactics including high pressure sales tactics characterised by rushed decision-making and contract signing and the payment of fees (including discounts offered to seminar attendees who sign up on the day.)
+The internet is littered with stories of investors who succumbed to property spruikers’ tactics including high-pressure sales tactics characterised by rushed decision-making and contract signing and the payment of fees (including discounts offered to seminar attendees who sign up on the day.)

 Other tactics can be claims of strong capital growth rates that may not be independent or credible, or pandering to those who haven’t got sufficient funds with claims of “no money down”.

-11. Failing to gather a great team
+11. I haven't built a great team around me

 Successful investors build a great team around them.